cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 <i>Figure 8.
 The right and left anatomic dead space volumes together with the right and left
 alveoli volumes.
 The difference in the alveoli volumes is due to the difference in the lung ratio of the right and left lungs.
-The right and left lung ratios of the standard patient in the %BioGears %Respiratory Model are 0.525 and 0.475, respectively.
+The right and left lung ratios of the standard patient in the %Respiratory Model are 0.525 and 0.475, respectively.
 The left and right dead space volumes are equivalent.</i>
 </center><br>

 ##### Tracheal Airflow

 Airflow is measured by taking the instantaneous pressure difference across a fixed resistance.
-The %BioGears %Respiratory Model measures tracheal airflow
+The %Respiratory Model measures tracheal airflow
 <i>Q<sub>trachea</sub></i> by using the instantaneous pressure difference across the tracheal
 resistance <i>R<sub>trachea</sub></i> as: